ARTICLE 1 — Name and purpose

 SECTION 6 — Dues

-1. The amount of the monthly membership dues, security deposit and any membership obligations must be determined at a general meeting of the corporation.
+1. The amount of the monthly membership dues, security deposit and any membership obligations must be determined at a meeting of the Board of Directors.

 ARTICLE 3 — Meetings